SOM-Research/jsonDiscoverer/README.md

 * **jsonDiscoverer.web**.
 Web project including (1) an angularJS-based client-side application and (2) a servlet-based server-side application to provide access to the discoverers.
 Servlets are basically the facade to the discoverers implemented in the jsonDiscoverer project.
 * **jsonDiscoverer.tests**.
 Includes some JUnit-based classes to test the discoverers.
 * **jsonDiscoverer.examples**.
 Includes some code examples to launch the discoverers from Java.
 The project also includes some generation examples for the discoverers (see folder `exampleData` in the project).
 * **jsonDiscoverer.zoo**.
 Some JSON documents collected from several Web APIs to test the discoverers.
+The project depends on [EMF2GV](https://marketplace.eclipse.org/content/emf-graphviz-emf2gv).

-The project uses the [GSON library](https://github.com/google/gson) to parse JSON documents.
+Additionally, the projects use the [GSON library](https://github.com/google/gson) to parse JSON documents.

 Documentation
 ---